yarnpkg/rfcs/accepted/0000-importable-scripts.md

 # How We Teach This

 I think 'importable scripts' accurately describes and portrays this feature.
 It should be presented as a simple alternative to the current script structure, with the ability of organization and comments.
 It is somewhat similar to other package.json field patterns which list filenames as their value.
-The module structure is fairly similar, if not the same, as nps: https://github.com/kentcdodds/nps.
+The module structure is similar to [nps](https://github.com/kentcdodds/nps).

 If accepted, the Yarn documentation would need to be updated to include the alternative packages.json option as well as outline the implemented module structures as defined above.
-As it is a more advanced and optional feature, it will not affect how yarn is currently used or taught.
+As this is a more advanced and optional feature, it will not affect how yarn is currently used or taught.

-This feature can be simply introduced via documentation as an optional alternative to specifying scripts within the package.json file.
-User's will organically learn the feature as the need for it arises.
+This feature can be introduced via documentation as an optional alternative to including scripts within the package.json file.
+User's will organically learn the feature as their needs arise.

 # Drawbacks